jmvlangen/DnDtracker/D&D tracker/README.txt

 	3

----b) Values defined by primitive values------------------------------------------------ There could be possible situations in which you want to write down a fixed value, but rather a value defined by the evaluation of some other value.
+---b) Values defined by primitive values------------------------------------------------ There could be possible situations in which you don't want to write down a fixed value, but rather a value defined by the evaluation of some other value.
 The program has a way to convert certain primitive values into values.
 This can be done by surrounding a value by the symbols < and > .